GoIntegro/hateoas/README.md

 > JSON-API requires 409 to only be used when attempting to create [a relationship that already exists](http://jsonapi.org/format/#crud-updating-responses).
 We are expanding its application to include any instance in which validation fails due to a conflict with another resource.

-If you'd like to create a custom constraint in which a violation is taken to mean conflict between resources, just have it implement `GoIntegro\Bundle\HateoasBundle\Entity\Validation\ConflictConstraintInterface`.
+If you'd like to create a custom constraint in which a violation is taken to mean conflict between resources, just have it implement `GoIntegro\Hateoas\Entity\Validation\ConflictConstraintInterface`.

 ## Transactions